dotnet/docs/docs/framework/windows-workflow-foundation/wf-features-in-the-rehosted-workflow-designer.md

 >  Build-time validation is not supported in the rehosted designer.

 ### Design-time background validation
- In [!INCLUDE[netfx40_short](../../../includes/netfx40-short-md.md)], workflows were validated as a foreground process, which could potentially hang the UI during complex or time-consuming validation processes.
+ In [!INCLUDE[netfx40_short](../../../includes/netfx40-short-md.md)], workflows were validated as a foreground process, which could potentially block the UI during complex or time-consuming validation processes.
 Workflow validation now takes place on a background thread, so that the UI is not blocked.

  Design-time background validation is supported in the rehosted designer.